Woutifier/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

 CSS Context and Escaping
 ========================

-The browser will treat any code inside a ``<style>`` tag or ``style`` attribute in an HTML page as a CSS context, or something that requires CSS parsing.
+The browser treats any code inside a ``<style>`` tag or ``style`` attribute in an HTML page as a CSS context, or something that requires CSS parsing.
 CSS parsing has its own rules, and requires CSS-escaping.

-In a CSS context, user supplied data has some additional constraints required for keeping it safe:
+In a CSS context, the following additional constraints are required to keep user supplied data safe.

 * User supplied data can only appear as the value of a style property.
 In other words, never allow a user to supply the entire contents of the style tag or style property, or anything outside of the limited scope of an individual property value.

 * User supplied URLs must use a whitelisted or acceptable protocol (e.g. http).
-  This is to avoid users being able to supply a URL that uses the "javascript" protocol as an example.
+Doing so prevents users from being able to supply a URL that uses the "javascript" protocol as an example.

 * User supplied style property values must not contain ``expression(...)`` due to an IE feature that would enable arbitrary JavaScript to run.

-There are no existing helper functions for this in the platform.
-If you need to use user supplied data in a CSS context you must work with edX to help expand the suite of available helpers.
+There are no existing helper functions for these additional constraints in the platform.
+If you need to use user supplied data in a CSS context, you must work with edX to help expand the suite of available helpers.

 For more information, see
 `OWASP: CSS and XSS <https://www.owasp.org/index.php/XSS_(Cross_Site_Scripting)_Prevention_Cheat_Sheet#RULE_.234_-_CSS_Escape_And_Strictly_Validate_Before_Inserting_Untrusted_Data_into_HTML_Style_Property_Values>`_.